 - 12 oz. bacon (or 8-10 slices precooked bacon)

 - Pizza dough (I buy at Trader Joe's in the refrigerator section)

-Transfer to a cutting board.
-Top with the mashed avocado, micro greens, and tomato mixture.
+- Transfer to a cutting board.
+Top with the mashed avocado, micro greens (or sprouts), and tomato mixture.
 Crumble and scatter the cooked bacon on top.
 Serve.